zachyyy700/eds223-hw/3_texas_blackouts/README.md

 ### Data

--   Night lights: The Visible Infrared Imaging Radiometer Suite (VIIRS) data is from NASA's Level-1 and Atmospheric Archive & Distribution System Distributed Active Archive Center (LAADS DAAC).
+-   Night lights: Data used is from February 7th & 16th, 2021, showing the before and after of the February 2021 Texas winter storm.
+The Visible Infrared Imaging Radiometer Suite (VIIRS) data is from NASA's Level-1 and Atmospheric Archive & Distribution System Distributed Active Archive Center (LAADS DAAC).
 The .tif files were downloaded and prepared by the instructors.
 [LAADS DAAC Website](https://ladsweb.modaps.eosdis.nasa.gov/)

 -   Roads: From Geofabrik downloads site where OpenStreetMap (OSM) data can be extracted.
 [Geofabrik Website](https://download.geofabrik.de/)